PacktPublishing/Java-EE-8-Design-Patterns-and-Best-Practices/README.md

 ## Get to Know the Author
 **Rhuan Rocha **
 Rhuan Rocha is from Brazil and has experience with development using the Java language and Java EE.
-Currently, he works as senior Middleware consultant in a partnership between Red Hat and F·bricaDS, and he applies Red Hat solutions using Red Hat Middlewares.
+Currently, he works as senior Middleware consultant in a partnership between Red Hat and F√°bricaDS, and he applies Red Hat solutions using Red Hat Middlewares.
 Furthermore, he has 8 years, experience with Java development and Java EE development, developing enterprise applications and government applications.

-**Jo„o PurificaÁ„o **
+**Jo√£o Purifica√ß√£o **
-Jo„o PurificaÁ„o is an electronic engineer from Brazil with a master's in systems engineering.
+Jo√£o Purifica√ß√£o is an electronic engineer from Brazil with a master's in systems engineering.
 He started working with software development as a C and C ++ programmer.
 He has worked on the analysis, development, and architecture of Java-based enterprise applications.
 As a Java/JavaEE consultant, he has participated in the development and architecture of applications for private and government companies.
-He currently works as a senior architect at Resource IT, a company based in S„o Paulo.
+He currently works as a senior architect at Resource IT, a company based in S√£o Paulo.

 ### Suggestions and Feedback
 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.